 What is the difference between "index, follow" and "follow"?

-by alvera_smith , in category: SEO , a year ago
+by alvera_smith , in category: SEO , 2 years ago

 What is the difference between "index, follow" and "follow"?